jeremysb1/quote-generator/README.md

 # Quote Generator

-This is a vanilla JavaScript project designed to help me polish up my HTML, CSS, and JS skills.
+This is a vanilla JavaScript project helping me polish up my HTML, CSS, and JS skills.

 The app, as the name suggest, allows the user to click a button and receive a new quote.